Diocese of San Angelo: 1900 to present

 Pope John XXIII erected the Diocese of San Angelo on October 16, 1961.
 Most of its territory of the new diocese came primarily from the Diocese of Amarillo, but it received several counties from the Dioceses of Austin, El Paso and Dallas-Fort Worth.
 According to legend, one reason the pope chose San Angelo as the episcopal see was that his first name was Angelo.
 According to Bishop Michael Pfeifer:The Church was growing here in a good way, a lot of people were coming into the church and felt it would be good to have a separate diocese.
-Plus, that was an extreme amount of territory for one bishop in Amarillo to cover — it's 450 miles from Amarillo to Junction.John XXIII in 1961 selected Reverend Thomas Drury of Amarillo as the first bishop of San Angelo.
+Plus, that was an extreme amount of territory for one bishop in Amarillo to cover — it's 450 miles from Amarillo to Junction.John XXIII in 1961 selected Thomas Drury as the first bishop of San Angelo.
 Four years later, Drury became bishop of the Diocese of Corpus Christi.
-The second bishop of San Angelo was Reverend Thomas Tschoepe of the Diocese of Dallas, named by Pope Paul VI in 1966.
+The second bishop was Thomas Tschoepe, nominated in 1966.
 Three years later, Tschoepe was installed as bishop of Dallas.

-Auxiliary Bishop Stephen Leven of the Archdiocese of San Antonio was appointed bishop of San Angelo by Pope Paul VI in 1969 Credited with making the Diocese of San Angelo financially solvent, Leven resolved several long-standing financial problems that were burdening the diocese.
+Auxiliary Bishop Stephen Leven of the Archdiocese of San Antonio was appointed bishop of San Angelo by Pope Paul VI in 1969 Leven is credited with making the Diocese of San Angelo financially solvent.
 He also initiated the permanent diaconate program, which ordained over sixty men.
 Leven retired in 1979.

-To replace Leven, Pope John Paul II appointed Monsignor Joseph Fiorenza of the Archdiocese of Galveston-Houston as the next bishop of San Angelo in 1979.
-He became Archbishop of Galveston-Houston in 1984.In 1985, John Paul II named Reverend Michael Pfeifer as the next bishop of San Angelo.
+To replace Leven, Pope John Paul II appointed Joseph Fiorenza as the next bishop of San Angelo in 1979.
+He became Archbishop of Galveston-Houston in 1984.
+As of 1985, Michael Pfeifer was the next bishop of San Angelo.
 After 28 years as bishop, Pfeifer retired in 2013.
-Reverend Michael Sis from the Diocese of Austin was appointed by Pope Benedict XVI in 2013.
+Michael Sis from the Diocese of Austin was appointed in 2013.